Chart Color Schemes

 Highbury - Dernancourt has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Highbury - Dernancourt's population is 11,706 as of November 2025.
-This reflects a growth of 658 people since the 2021 Census, which reported a population of 11,048.
-The increase is inferred from ABS estimates of 11,653 in June 2024 and 47 validated new addresses since the Census date.
-This results in a population density ratio of 975 persons per square kilometer.
-Highbury - Dernancourt's growth rate of 6.0% exceeds the SA3 area's 4.5%, marking it as a growth leader.
-Overseas migration contributed approximately 47.5% of overall population gains during recent periods, with natural growth and interstate migration also being positive factors.
+Highbury - Dernancourt's population is approximately 11,706 as of November 2025.
+This figure represents an increase of 658 people since the 2021 Census, which reported a population of 11,048.
+The growth is inferred from ABS data showing an estimated resident population of 11,653 in June 2024 and an additional 47 validated new addresses since the Census date.
+This results in a population density ratio of 975 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Highbury - Dernancourt's growth rate of 6.0% since the 2021 census exceeds the SA3 area average of 4.5%, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 47.5% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Based on projected demographic shifts, Highbury - Dernancourt is expected to grow by 1,866 persons to 2041, recording a gain of 15.5% in total over the 17 years.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Based on projected demographic shifts and latest annual ERP population numbers, an above median population growth is projected for the area, expected to grow by 1,866 persons to 2041, reflecting a total gain of 15.5% over the 17 years.

 Frequently Asked Questions - Population